amysiweiw/Week7-Assignment/README.md

 # Week7-Assignment
- - Assembled a bunch of free assets, including an exibition hall, planets, Moon and Mars terrians.
+ - Assembled a bunch of free assets, including an exibition hall, rotating planets, Moon and Mars terrians.
- - Earth-Moon Orbit rotation, Mars rotation (by y-axis)
+ - Earth-Moon Orbit rotation, Mars rotation. (by y-axis)
- Poorly made UI interaction in mainScene when player get close to collider covered the earth- moon Orbit and the Mars
+ - Poorly made UI interaction in mainScene, canvas show when player get into trigger zone which covered the earth- moon Orbit and the Mars, hide when exit trigger zone.
- Player controller: movement (WASD), interaction： in  (N jump to Moon, M jump to Mars ), in MoonScene MarsScene( click "Space" jump back to mainScene)
+ - Player controller: movement (WASD& Four Arrows), interaction：in mainScene (N jump to MoonScene, M jump to MarsScene ), in MoonScene & MarsScene( click "Space" jump back to mainScene).
+ - First-person camera responds to mouse motion.
+ - Sound effect in MarsScene(have to wait a few seconds).
+ - ESC key for exit game.